textpotential/bibliarchic/chapt1.md

 ## Proximity as Optics ##

-One of the strategies Drucker offers for pursuing a theory of interface as relationality irreducible to consumption is to foreground the role of the subject in interface.[^introna] One structure of subjectivity that provides a useful optics for our consideration of bible as interface is the notion of proximity in Emmanuel Levinas.
+One of the strategies Drucker offers for pursuing a theory of interface as relationality irreducible to consumption is to foreground the role of the subject in interface.[^introna] Drucker works with a constructivist notion of subject, where the subject is constructed through participation in interface with its environment.[^construct] Another structure of subjectivity that provides a useful optics for our consideration of bible as interface is the notion of proximity in Emmanuel Levinas.
 Though the term proximity is often used as a simple synonym for physical closeness in human relationship, Levinas articulates a notion of proximity that problematizes the reduction of relationality to nearness in space and provides an optics for human relationship that is not reducible to consumption.

 [^introna]: For an introduction to the role of different philosophical notions of subjectivity and the role of ethics in interface, see Lucas Introna, "Phenomenological Approaches to Ethics and Information Technology", *The Stanford Encyclopedia of Philosophy* (Summer 2011 Edition), Edward N.
 Zalta (ed.), URL = <https://plato.stanford.edu/archives/sum2011/entries/ethics-it-phenomenology/>.]
+[^construct]: Drucker, *Interface Theory*, 3, writes, "The constructivist subject of the digital platform emerges in a codependent relation with its affordances.
+This is the ‘subject of interface’ when interface is conceived as a dynamic space of relations, rather than as a ‘thing’."

 In drawing on Levinasian notions of subjectivity to inform my analysis of bible as interface, I am not attempting to articulate an alternative to the constructivist subject that animates Drucker's idea of interface.
 Nor am I interested in suggesting that bible interfaces participate in the proximity that structures human subjectivity in a Levinasian phenomenology.